aplteam/Tatin/docs/InstallingAndUpdatingTheTatinClient.md

 !> 18.2 and 18.0
 => The easiest way to recover it by uninstalling and then installing Tatin again.
 !> 19.0 and later
 => 1.
-Execute `]DeActivate tatin` --- that removes Tatin.
+Execute `]DeActivate tatin` --- that removes Tatin
 => 2.
-Execute `]Activate tatin` --- that brings the version of Tatin back that your installation originally came with.
-=> 3.
-Execute `]Tatin.UpdateTatin` --- that will try to update to the latest version.
+Execute `]Activate tatin` --- that brings back the version of Tatin that your installation originally came with => 3.
+Execute `]Tatin.UpdateTatin` --- that will try to update to the latest version